Site icon Our Breathing Planet

 Blue Orchard Bee Distribution, Habitat, and Ecology

-Thankfully, the amazing Blue Orchard Be evolved as native to a comparatively wide expanse of the globe.
+Thankfully, the amazing Blue Orchard Be evolved as indigenous to a comparatively wide expanse of the globe.
 The full extent of that range might surprise some readers, though.
-That’s true since this intriguing insect developed as endemic to a large part of North America.
+That’s true since this intriguing insect developed as endemic to an extensive portion of North America.

-To the north, the intrepid invertebrate appears in all but the most northerly part of Canada.
+To the north, the intrepid invertebrate appears in all but the most northerly regions of Canada.
 Further south, it makes its home in all but the most southerly parts of the United States.
-It’s absent from Florida, and the southeast Gulf Coast.
+It’s absent from Florida, and the southeast Gulf Coast, though.
 It’s not presently known in Mexico.

-In all regions in which it appears, the Arthropod displays strong preferences in its choice of habitat.
+In all regions in which it appears, the Arthropod displays decidedly strong preferences regarding its choice of habitat.
 The creature lives almost exlusively in regions of temperate forests.
 Further specifying its tastes, these areas of habitation consist primarily of various deciduous species.

-Unlike carpenter bees, the Blue Orchard Bee is unable to drill holes in wood for a nest.
+Unlike carpenter bees, the Blue Orchard Bee evolved as wholly unable to drill holes in wood for a nest.
 Instead, it seeks out such sites as reeds and natural holes in trees, even wooden structures.
 Though mostly solitary in nature, females do occasionally build nests near each other.

-They’re principally active in early spring and summer periods.
-Though they feed on the nectar and pollen of numerous species, they do appear especially fond of pear, apple, and cherry trees.
+They’re principally active in early spring and summer periods of the year.
+Though examples feed on the nectar and pollen of numerous species, most do appear to be especially fond of pear, apple, and cherry trees.
 Males typically hatch first, and the first thing females do upon hatching is mate.

 Species Sharing Its Range

-Check out our other articles on 5 Marvelous Mediterranean Sea Species, Mangrove Monitor, Cumberland Falls, Appalachian Avens, Bluespotted Ribbontail Ray, Harp Seal
+Check out our other articles on 5 Marvelous Mediterranean Sea Species, Mangrove Monitor, Cumberland Falls, Appalachian Avens, Bluespotted Ribbontail Ray, Harp Seal, Rose’s Ghost Frog

 Exit mobile version